sterlenjohnson/Headless-LMStudio-Server/README.md

 ### 1. Create the Update Script

 This script downloads the new file, performs the necessary **extraction** (which overwrites the `squashfs-root` folder), and fixes permissions.

+If you copied from the repository in Step 1, the script is already at `/opt/lmstudio/update-lmstudio.sh`.
+Otherwise, create it manually:

 **Create:** `/opt/lmstudio/update-lmstudio.sh`